 Northland Power Announces Its Fourth Quarter 2022 Financial Results Release Date and Provides Investor Call and Webcast Details

-TORONTO, Jan.
-25, 2023 (GLOBE NEWSWIRE) -- Northland Power Inc. ("Northland") NPI announces it will release its fourth quarter and full year 2022 operating and financial results after markets close on Thursday, February 23, 2023.
+/EIN News/ -- TORONTO, Jan.
+25, 2023 (GLOBE NEWSWIRE) -- Northland Power Inc. (“Northland”) (TSX: NPI) announces it will release its fourth quarter and full year 2022 operating and financial results after markets close on Thursday, February 23, 2023.
 Northland's management will hold an investor conference call and webcast at 10 a.m.
 Eastern Time (ET) on Friday, February 24, 2023, followed by a question and answer period with analysts.

 Conference call details: